-Iran's Islamic regime, established in a constitution adopted in a popular referendum, is widely considered authoritarian but not "one-man rule."
-At the apex of the power structure is a "Supreme Leader" who has vast powers and no term limits, although an elected body (the Assembly of Experts) in theory "supervises" his work and can remove him.
+Iran's Islamic regime, established in a constitution adopted in a popular referendum, is widely considered authoritarian, but not as "one-man rule."
 The system provides for a degree of popular input and checks and balances provided by elected institutions.
-The presidency and the Majles (parliament) are directly elected.
+The Supreme Leaders is not directly elected; the president and the Majles (parliament) are.
 There are also elections for municipal councils, which in turn select mayors.
 Even within the unelected institutions, factional disputes between those who insist on ideological purity and those considered more pragmatic have been frequent and highly consequential.